OpenKitten/Leopard/README.md

 By design:

 - [ ] So complete that 'batteries included' is an understatement
-- [ ] Programming a website in assembly would give you slower performance
+- [ ] Better performance than a website programmed in assembly
 - [ ] [What are you waiting for?!
 Get started!](http://openkitten.org/beta/site/leopard/)

 \* OpenSSL is required on Linux for SSL support.